Fort Moultrie Flag

 History of the Fort Moultrie Flag

 Fort Moultrie sits at the south-western edge of Sullivan Island, a part of the estuary system which surrounds the entrance to Charleston Harbor.
-It is situated directly across from Fort Sumter, the sea fort which saw the first actions of the American Civil War, or War Between the States, in 1861.
+It is situated directly across from Fort Sumter, the sea fort which saw the first actions of the American Civil War in 1861.

 Fort Moultrie was commenced as a structure in 1776, during the American Revolutionary War.
-Originally built with indigenous palmetto tree fortifications.
-Colonel Moultrie assumed control of the fort and had it reinforced as part of preparations to repel British forces.
-The Carolinas were the focus of military conflict in both the Revolutionary and later Civil wars.
+Originally built with indigenous palmetto tree fortifications, Colonel Moultrie assumed control of the fort and had it reinforced as part of preparations to repel British forces.
+The Carolinas were a focus of military conflict in both the Revolutionary and later Civil wars.